ghc/ghc/docs/users_guide/runtime_control.rst

     an object, the linker will probably fail with an error message when the problem is detected.

-    On some platforms where PIC is always the case, e.g. x86_64 MacOS X, this flag is enabled by default.
+    On some platforms where PIC is always the case, e.g. macOS and OpenBSD on x86_64, and macOS and Linux on aarch64 this flag is enabled by default.
+    One repercussion of this is that referenced system libraries also need to be compiled with ``-fPIC`` if we need to load them in the runtime linker.

 .. rts-flag:: -xm ⟨address⟩